tahv/sicp-course/README.md

-# Structure and Interpretation of Computer Programs
+# CS 61A: Structure and Interpretation of Computer Programs

 This is a self-paced course in programming.